markandrus/imgswiss/README.markdown

 Invert an entire directory of images and save the output to another directory:
 	./pipeline.rb -i input/ -p invert.p -o output/

-Invert the inversion of an entire directory of images and save the output in-place:
+Both of the following invert the inversion of an entire directory of images and save the output in-place:

 * `./pipeline.rb -i input/ -p invert.p -p invert.p --in-place`